by Immortalwildcat

 Dick’s expression changed to one that was all business.
 “Yeah, I think so.
 I’ve been taking some night classes at NYU so I can finish up my MBA.
 I’m glad to discover that I haven’t forgotten everything from my days at Hudson, and it sounds like the Board of Directors is willing to take me on based on just my bachelors degree in business admin.
 But this will be the real test, won’t it?”

 Seeing the tension in his former ward and partner, Bruce acted to dispel it.
 “You’ll do fine, Dick.
-After all, you’ve been running a business of your own for over three years now.”
+After all, you’ve been running a business of your own for most of the last four years now.”
 He returned to his overstuffed chair.

 “Huh?”